ctyler2621/AlarmPiHat/README.md

 If you find anything of use here, great.
 If you can make improvements to the code or the PCB, well that's also great.

-## Board and Schematics will be made available here once finalized.
+## Schemaitc and Gerber files for the PCB are located in the includes folder

-Raspberry Pi Pins:
+## Raspberry Pi Pins Used:
 |GPIO|LABEL|PIN|DESCRIPTION|
 ---|---|---|---
 | 0  | D17 | 11 | Relay 2   |